Electricity labeling - Yes Energy

 ELECTRIC ENERGY LABELING

-Energy Sources - Annual Information
+Energy Source Mix - Quarterly Information

 Energy Source Mix - Qquarterly Evolution